petru-braha/BetterWR/readMe.md

 ## I. **Boot**:

 - two ways of running the program:
-	1. double-click on ".boot." => opens GUI
+	1. double-click on ".boot.exe" => opens GUI
 	2. openning the folder in command prompt
 		- type `./name_of_executable arguments` *[arguments]*
 		- if no arguments provided => opens GUI